qmk/qmk_firmware/keyboards/ergodox_ez/readme.md

     make ergodox_ez:default:flash

-For the ErgoDox EZ Shing, and Glow, use one of the following:
+For the ErgoDox EZ Shine, and Glow, use one of the following:

     make ergodox_ez/shine:default:flash
     make ergodox_ez/glow:default:flash